 Angelfood or Pound Cake

-4 C sliced fresh strawberries
+4 cups sliced fresh strawberries

-½ C white sugar
+½ cups white sugar

-lime juice (about 2 limes)
+4 tablespoons fresh-squeezed lime juice (about 2 limes)

 For the Coconut Whipped Cream:

-1 C whipping cream
+1 cup whipping cream

-½ C powdered sugar
+½ cup powdered sugar

-2 t coconut extract
+2 teaspoon coconut extract

-1 t vanilla extract
+1 teaspoon vanilla extract

 Mix sliced strawberries, sugar, and lime juice.
 Stir well and set aside.
 Stir occasionally over about 15 minutes.
 You want the sugar to dissolve and form a light syrup.